myRoute

 among knickknacks in shoeboxes.

-I was; I am liminal— myBody: limitations
+I was; I am liminal— myBody aches

 from climbing invisible trees.